jelmer/grasp/docs/Installation instructions.md

 > This step is required.

-To register a user in the Grasp instance we just created, run the following command from the directory where your `.env` file is.
+To register a user in the Grasp instance we just created, run the following command:

 ```
 grasp user add --email="john@email.com" --password="strong-password"